Close

 9. Potato And Bacon Soup

 As surprising as this sounds, bacon is good for health as it is high on protein.
 A 100 grams of bacon consists of 37 grams of protein which is needed for every growing child.
 Did you know that bacon and potatoes go extremely well?
 Hopefully, this recipe will convince you otherwise.
-It’s a perfect kickstart to winter seasons!
+It’s a perfect kickstart to the winter season!

 What You Will Require